(Eventually I will get a stereo shot or two up here; haven’t had the time yet. In the meanwhile, I want to discuss the joy of Pyro.)

 One thing that helps a lot is a laser with good coherence length.
 My laser puts out less than a milliwatt, but it has coherence length vastly exceeding anything one is likely to encounter inside any ordinary building, so I can just put mirrors down & jam parts of the beam anywhere I want some light.
 I don’t have to worry about path lengths at all.
 Again, those who have done this, or tried, can tell you what a pain in the neck it is to have a laser with coherence length of, say, a foot or less.
 A thousand meters or so is a different world!

-Note, added much later: one of my projects at
+Note, added much later: one of the projects I was

-maybe building a doubled Nd:YAG laser.
-I have also
+was thinking about maybe building a doubled Nd:YAG laser.

 Back to the list of Areas

 Email: jon (only 3 letters) [at] the domain you’ll find in the URL of this page.